 Yet, faced with a declining regional pool of inexpensive labor and changing world markets, Port manufacturers—called “houses”—have been forced over the past two decades to rethink how they make and sell their classic fortified wine.
 This in turn has lead to changes in vineyard plantings, the mix of class grapes used, fewer and more centralized wineries, and, to a large extent, the replacement of traditional foot treading of gapes in large concrete vats called lagares with fermentors fitted with mechanical pistons.
 New types of Ports, such as LBV (late-bottled vintage) have been introduced.

-The latest chapter in this book of changes takes place this summer when Fonseca introduces in the
+The latest chapter in this book of changes takes place this summer when Fonseca introduces in the U.S. market the world’s first all-organic Port.

 It is being made by David Guimaraens, who is the sixth generation of his family to head winemaking at Fonseca, and who also oversees all winemaking at the Fladgate Partnership, which, in addition to Fonseca, also owns Taylor Fladgate, Croft and Delaforce.